-The implications $(i)\Longrightarrow (ii)\Longrightarrow (iii)$ are obvious.
-The equivalence between $(i)$ and $(iii)$ is quite easy to show and can be found in \cite[Proposition 2.3]{chiswell2001introduction}.
-We observe that the point $(iii)$ obviously ensures that a real tree is also a vernation tree, which might not be so clear by only looking at the definitions.
-The interest of the point $(ii)$ is that it can be naturally adapted into an equivalent definition for vernation trees.
+The implications $(i)\Rightarrow(ii)\Rightarrow(iii)$ are obvious.
+The implication $(iii)\Rightarrow (i)$ follows from Lemma~\ref{two_arcs_loop}.
+See also Chiswell~\cite[Proposition 2.3]{chiswell2001introduction}.
+Note that the point $(iii)$ ensures that a real tree is also a vernation tree, which might not be so clear by only looking at the definitions.
+The interest of the point $(ii)$ is that it can be naturally adapted into an equivalent definition for vernation trees as follows.